decretist/Dissertation/Chapter3/chapter3.md

 a teaching text, both in the sense that its intended use (or at least one of its intended uses) was as an introductory textbook, and also in the sense that it reflected the author's experiences as a classroom teacher.
-Gratian's students would appear therefore to have been the potential witnesses with the best visibility into the authorship of the text of the *Decretum*.
-Unfortunately no near-contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was composed,[^5] although three twelfth-century canonist have, with varying degrees of plausibility, been identified as having been students of Gratian:
+The early manuscript tradition for the *Decretum* displays enough variation, even among the first-recension Admont (Aa), Barcelona (Bc), Florence (Fd), and Paris (P) manuscripts, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career---perhaps a decade or more.
+Gratian's students would therefore appear to have been the potential witnesses with the best visibility into the authorship of the text of the *Decretum* over the course of the 1130s and possibly as early as the 1120s.
+Unfortunately no near-contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was composed.[^5] Considering the fact that Gratian was universally credited as the author of the foundational textbook for the study of canon law in the classical period, his complete absence from the kinds of academic genealogies and origin stories that Odofredus (†1265) handed down to his own Roman law students is striking indeed.[^d] Three twelfth-century canonist have, however, with varying degrees of plausibility, been identified as having been students of Gratian: Paucapalea (fl.
-Paucapalea (fl.
 1140s), Simon of Bisignano (fl.
 1174--1179), and Omnebene (d.
 1185).

+[^d]: The tradition of Roman law teaching in Bologna preserved an elaborate genealogy of masters and their students: Pepo preceded Wernerius [Irnerius], who taught the Four Doctors.
+Odofredus is an important source for this tradition, and his remarks about Irnerius can be found in his commentary on *Dig.* 1.1.6.
+Odofredus, *Lectura super Digesto veteri*, (2 volumes, Lyon: 1550-1552; repr.
+Bologna 1967-1968).
+For a short excerpt from the Latin text with accompanying English translation, see [@radding_origins_1988, 159-160] **See also Pennington "Big Bang".**

 <!--